Bay-Lakes Council

-The Bay-Lakes Council is the Boy Scouts of America (BSA) council serving eastern Wisconsin and the Upper Peninsula of Michigan.
-Headquartered in Appleton, Wisconsin, it is geographically one of the largest local BSA councils.
+The Bay-Lakes Council is the Scouting America council serving eastern Wisconsin.
+Headquartered in Appleton, Wisconsin, it is geographically one of the larger local Scout councils.
 Bay-Lakes Council #635 was formed on July 1, 1973, the product of a merger between six east Wisconsin councils.
-The council is served by Kon Wapos Lodge #635 of the Order of the Arrow.
+The council is served by Kon Wapos Lodge of the Order of the Arrow.

 History

-The Sturgeon Bay Council was formed in 1918.
-It disbanded in 1919..
 The Bay-Lakes Council was formed in 1973 by a merger of the following councils: Badger (based in Fond du Lac), Waumegesako (based in Manitowoc), Nicolet Area (based in Green Bay), Valley (based in Menasha), Twin Lakes (based in Oshkosh), and Kettle Moraine (based in Sheboygan).
 The Hiawathaland Council joined in 2012.
 The history of each of these parent councils is depicted below.

+Hiawathaland District was transferred to the Michigan Crossroads Council on January 1, 2025.

+Among councils that predated the ones that merged into Bay-Lakes, includes Sturgeon Bay Council which was formed in 1918 disbanded in 1919.

 Organization

-Bay-Lakes Council has a professional staff of approximately 26 people.
-There are over 13,000 Scouts in the council's 23 counties in Eastern Wisconsin, and 14 counties (all but Gogebic) in Michigan's upper peninsula.
-There are 320 Cub Scout packs, 230 Scouts BSA troops, 90 Venturing crews and 75 Explorer posts and over 6,000 adult volunteers.
+Bay-Lakes Council has a professional staff of approximately 20 employees.
+There are over 7,500 Scouts in the council's 23 counties in Eastern Wisconsin.
+There are 141 Cub Scout packs, 174 Scouts BSA troops, 17 Venturing crews and 12 Explorer posts and over 3,400 adult volunteers.
+Bay-Lakes Council is divided into seven districts.

-Districts

-Bay-Lakes Council is divided into eight districts.